ginnyfahs/CostPers/README.md

 ## My Contribution
 I was responsible for all UI and design work.
-I also helped implement the login and favorite features.
+I also collaborated on the login and favorite features.

 ## MVP Functionality